Why Most E-Commerce Sellers Still Struggle with Product Photo Editing

 How Text-Based Photo Editing Actually Works

 Text-based editing means you describe the change you want in plain English, and the AI applies it to your existing photo.
 You type "remove the shadow under the product."
 The shadow disappears.
-The product stays exactly as it was.
+The product is preserved.

 This is different from text-to-image generation tools like Midjourney or DALL-E, which create images from scratch based on a prompt.
 Text-based editing preserves the original product and modifies only what you specify.
 That distinction is critical for e-commerce, where the image needs to accurately represent what the customer will receive.
 (22% of product returns stem from inaccurate photography.)